ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 }
 ```

-Functions can take interface arguments, and can call any method in it's method set:
+Functions can take interface arguments, and can call any method in its method set:

 ```go
 func SignedIsNegative(s Signed) bool {